jashu/beset/README.md

 # beset: Best Subset Predictive Modeling

-`beset` is a portmanteau of BEst subSET, which is the common thread connecting the functions in this package: to explore large multivariate data sets and mine useful features from high-dimensional spaces where many, if not most, of the features are expected to be redundant or irrelevant. `beset` brings together predictive modeling methods from other packages that perform variable selection either explicitly (e.g., best subset selection) or implicitly (e.g., lasso regression) as a part of model fitting.
+`beset` is a portmanteau of BEst subSET, which references the overall objective of this package: to identify the best subset of variables for a predictive model.

 ## Installation instructions